nushell/rfcs/text/0006-path-to-1.0.md

 As both a language and a tool, Nushell would benefit both by hitting 1.0 and by reaching 1.0 at the highest possible quality in a reasonable amount of time.

-This allow potential users who have waited for Nushell to reach a stable release to start using Nushell.
-It also allow developers to create Nushell scripts with confidence that these scripts will continue working in the future.
+This allows potential users who have waited for Nushell to reach a stable release to start using Nushell.
+It also allows developers to create Nushell scripts with confidence that these scripts will continue working in the future.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation